PJMantoss/contact-keeper/client/README.md

-This is a Contact Management app that allow users to sign up, add and manage personal contacts.
+This is a Contact Management app that allow users to register, log in, add and manage personal contacts.
 It is a full stack MERN Application.
 MERN - MongoDB, Express, React and Node.
 Time of Project: July 2019